cslab-ntua/regale-nixos-compose/oar/README.md

 # Introduction

-This composition proposes an environment with EAR and OAR.
+This composition proposes an environment with OAR.
 [NAS Parallel Benchmarks](https://www.nas.nasa.gov/software/npb.html) are provided and compiled with gcc in MPI and OpenMP variants.

 # Main Steps
 See main [README](../README.md) for more information about setting.